 We also recommend completing our introductory lessons, which will guide you through the step-by-step process of the most common Bubble features.
 This will help you get a running start when building your Medium clone.

 It’ll also be beneficial if you understand how to create and edit user accounts.
-We’ve previously covered this in more detail our guide on building Quora.
+We’ve previously covered this in more detail our guide on building Quora in Bubble.

 When kickstarting your project, you can choose to begin by wireframing your product design, or building the necessary fields within your database.